ASAT: Adaptively Scaled Adversarial Training in Time Series: Conclusion

-In this work, we first introduce the adaptively scaled adversarial training (ASAT) to enhance neural networks in time series analysis.
+In this work, we propose adaptively scaled adversarial training (ASAT) to enhance neural networks in time series analysis.
 The proposed approach adaptively rescales different dimensions of perturbations according to their importance.
-ASAT can improve both the accuracy and adversarial robustness of several baseline models on intra-day and inter-day volume prediction tasks.
-We also propose the dimension-wise adversarial sensitivity indicator and utilize it to explain the decision bases of neural networks.
-In this work, we still use pre-determined decay functions in the scales of dimensions, and the characteristics of different instances have not yet been taken into consideration.
-In the future, we will investigate an instance-wise adaptively scaled adversarial training method.
+ASAT can improve both the generalization ability and adversarial robustness of several baseline models on intra-day and inter-day volume prediction tasks compared to the baselines.
+We also utilize the dimension-wise adversarial sensitivity indicator to explain the decision bases of neural networks and show that ASAT can help the decision bases of models be more reasonable and more explainable.